uttarayan21/drastic2melonDS/README.md

 ## Drastic to MelonDS

-This script will convert the dsv save from drastic emulator to a melonDS save file
+This script will convert the dsv save from drastic emulator to a melonDS save file This also works for desmume to MelonDS save files since desmume also seems to add padding to the end of the file.

 ### Usage